 Members must not disclose confidential information to the media or the public, or use confidential information for their own financial or other advantage.
-Members should be aware of, and abide by, Phone-paid Services Authority's policy on the use of personal data and confidentiality - a copy of which is set out in Appendix M.
+Members should be aware of, and abide by, Phone-paid Services Authority's policy on the use of personal data and confidentiality - copies of which are set out in Appendix M and N respectively.